49 states, DC, and Guam have Prescription Drug Monitoring Programs (PDMPs).

 Avoid inappropriate prescribing

 Individuals struggling with prescription drug misuse, or who are diverting prescription drugs for sales, often doctor shop.
 Doctor shopping is going from physician to physician and describing conditions that warrant the dispersion of controlled substances.
 In the past, it was difficult for providers to know if this was happening.
 Physicians often found themselves prescribing controlled substances to patients inappropriately due to patient’s nefarious plans.
 A PDMP allows providers to identify situations in which they should not be prescribing a controlled substance to a patient.
-This enables them to avoid adding to an existing problem.
+This enables them to avoid adding to an existing problem and move towards better medication adherence.

 Identify drug-seeking behavior